element0/hiena/src/cosmos/cosmos_init.md

 daemon runs init procedure.

-there should only be one daemon per host
+(there should only be one daemon per user per host)

+init procedure creates cosmos db and loads essential modules:

+  file source
+  dcelcosmos xformr
+  lookup module

+now the daemon is able to take requests

 run daemon